New methods to constrain the radio transient rate: results from a survey of four fields with LOFAR: Observations Data analysis

-We observed these fields over the period between March and August 2013.
-We started observing only MD03 and MD05 for 2 hours every 2 weeks, simultaneously.
-After five observations we switched to observing two fields simultaneously for an hour each, which meant we could observe four fields in 2 hours.
+Observations were carried out in 2013 March--August.
+We started observing MD03 and MD05 only, for 2 hours every 2 weeks, simultaneously.
+After five observations we switched to observing two fields simultaneously for an hour each, which meant we could observe all four fields in 2 hours.
 From then until the end of the project we observed once per week.
-We used 3C196 to calibrate the MD03 and MD05 data and 3C295 to calibrate MD06 and MD07.
-Calibrator observations were interposed between two consecutive snapshots of the target fields.
-The observations were carried out in snapshots of 15\,min: 2\,min on the flux calibrator, followed by 11\,min on the target field.
-The remaining 2\,min were spent switching from the calibrator to the target and vice versa.
-By the end of the run, eight snapshots had been obtained.
+The observations were carried out in blocks of 15\,min: 2\,min on the flux calibrator, followed by 11\,min on the target field.
+The remaining 2\,$\times$\,1\,min were spent switching from the calibrator to the target and vice versa.
+By the end of the run, four or eight snapshots (i.e. 44 or 88\,min on-source) had been obtained.
+We used 3C196 to calibrate the MD03 and MD05 data; 3C295 was the calibrator for MD06 and MD07.
 The exact list of observing dates is reported in Table~\ref{tab:observing time}.

-The frequency range was 115--188\,MHz with a total bandwidth of 48\,MHz, covered by a total of 244 sub-bands, each with a bandwidth of 195.3\,kHz.
+The total bandwidth per observation was 48\,MHz, covered by a total of 244 sub-bands, each with a bandwidth of 195.3\,kHz.
 We split this bandwidth in two to cover two target fields simultaneously.
-We also used one sub-band per field to have a station beam in the middle of the two target fields.
+We also used one sub-band per field to have a station beam in the middle of the two target fields in order to have them at the same angular distance.
 In total we therefore used 121 sub-bands per field.
-The sub-bands were grouped in six bands which are neither equally spaced nor of equal width to avoid a priori known areas of strong Radio Frequency Interference \citep[RFI, see][]{AOflagger_Offringa2010_bis, AOflagger_Offringa2012_bis}.
+The sub-bands were grouped in six bands, which are neither equally spaced nor of equal width to avoid a priori known areas of strong radio-frequency interference \citep[RFI, see][]{AOflagger_Offringa2010_bis, AOflagger_Offringa2012_bis}.
 A description of these bands can be found in Table~\ref{tab:bands}.